 If your would-be mentor doesn’t want or need any equine-related help, offer to help plant his garden, detail her truck or anything else in exchange for sharing his or her expertise with you.

-For more formal-type programs, such as Al-Marah or CA (see sidebar), check in national magazines or trade journals; these groups usually advertise in the classified section.
+For more formal-type programs, check in national magazines or trade journals; these groups usually advertise in the classified section.

 National breed and show associations can be gold mines of opportunities for such programs, and are generally willing to give out names of breed establishments and trainers in your area.

 Finally, place an ad listing your skills in trade journals and magazines, requesting an apprentice position.

 Once you’ve found a willing victim—I mean mentor—don’t assume the hard part is over.
 One of the biggest mistakes new apprentices make is believing they’ve signed up for a fun job working around horses.
 If you think a working-student position is exactly like playing around the stable with your horse on your day off—leisurely riding through the woods and spending hours brushing his tail—you are sadly mistaken.
 Most apprentices work their rear ends off—long hours every day, 6 days a week or more, doing the unglamorous chores.
 But don’t bother complaining, because guess what?
 These types of days will look pretty familiar when you finally become a professional.
 If you look around, you’ll probably find your mentor IS working just as long and hard.
 So consider it good training.

 Working Student Survival Tips

 While the rewards of apprentice positions are generally worth the effort, the work can be rough.
 Here the apprentices we talked to offer you some tips to toughing it out.